 - We challenge the obvious and state the unsaid

-- We respect the privilege of our position and try to use that privilege wisely to support and to challenge others, as appropriate
+- We respect the power of our voice and influence and try to use that to support and challenge others, as appropriate

 - In turn, we welcome both support and challenge for our own work